fontforge/fontforge/doc/sphinx/appendices/ff-history.rst

 me, so I had given up on it).
 Dave offered to fund development of a gtk fontforge UI, but only if I'd switch to GPL.
 I dislike GPL, it seems so restrictive to me, so I said I wouldn't.
-Then I realized that I could rework my library until it was independant of widget set, and allow Dave to write a UI to sit on top of it, not bound by the fontforge license.
+Then I realized that I could rework my library until it was independent of widget set, and allow Dave to write a UI to sit on top of it, not bound by the fontforge license.
 So I reworked the internals of fontforge to make them extensible, stripped the UI out of libfontforge.
 And started to work on a gtk based fontforge of my own.